Suraj-Bhor/100-Days-of-ML-Code/README.md

 * Firstly, got familiar with the basics of tensors and the number of operations we can do on them.
 * Also, coded some examples where the torch.backward function computed differentiation automatically for a given function.
 * Then, implemented a basic linear regression model in PyTorch to identify the yeild of apples and oranges based on the climatic conditions.

+## Day 46: 25<sup>th</sup> May 2020 : Probability distribution functions
+* As a part of the assignment in the ZeroToGANs course trying to come up with any useful 5 PyTorch tensor functions.
+* To do this, I have decided to take the probablity distribution functions in PyTorch.
+* So, learnt about the theory of probability distribution functions such as discrete uniform distribution, exponential distribution, Cauchy's distribution, Bernoulli's distribution etc.
+* Also, side by side tried to use this functions and play a little bit around it.
+* Finally, using this functions, plotted graphs to understand the data better.